Anish-Narayan/Privacy-checker-extension/README.md

-The issue is now fixed
+The issue number 5 is now fixed